-We are committed to the ongoing management, maintenance and improvement of the drinking water supply catchments and providing high quality water to Tauranga residents.
+We are committed to the ongoing management, maintenance and improvement of the drinking water supply catchments and water treatment operations to provide high quality water to Tauranga residents.

 Tauranga City's drinking water is treated using microfilters that trap and extract dirt and tiny micro-organisms like giardia and cryptosporidium.
 The microfiltration process uses millions of tiny straws that are less than 1mm across.